mixpanel/docs/pages/docs/users/overview.md

 ### Use Case

-Mixpanel’s Users page aggregates and organizes a collection of user profiles.
+Mixpanel's Users page aggregates and organizes a collection of user profiles.
 This facilitates a granular view into the behavior of individual users or groups of users.
 The Users page can be used to:

 - Count users based on behavior.
 - Explore their unique history.